 A comprehensive history should be taken from an individual with head and neck cancer.
 An oncologic history, including date of diagnosis, type of cancer, location and extent of cancer and prior surgeries including lymph node removal should be obtained.
 This history should also include dates and types of chemotherapy along with the total radiation dose, fractions, location and timing of radiation.
 Functional and social history by a physiatrist should investigate whether impairments with speech, swallowing, pain, difficulty with mouth opening, mouth dryness, nasal stuffiness or discharge, facial swelling, or difficulty with neck or shoulder movement or activities of daily living exist.
 Physiatrists also need to inquire about issues regarding social isolation, vocational difficulties, home environment and individual support systems.

-- Oral aperture must be measured post-treatment.
-Normal is ~35-40 mm.
+- Interincisor distance should be measured post-treatment.
+Normal is 35-40 mm.

 - Complete neurological exam, focusing on cranial nerve examination for presence of nerve palsy.
 The motor and sensory examination need to pay special attention to the face, shoulders and neck.